inform-us/requirements_specifications/informus/rules/Airway Plan.md

 ____
 ## SPC CHART

-TBC weekly percentage of patients who have an airway plan.
+Operational definition- weekly percentage of patients who have an airway plan documented